CodeUpdaterBot/AIvsSTEP/README.md

 **Use this on any test** by replacing the test data at the top with your own, that's it!
 Must be multiple-choice.
 - You can copy/select the text in a PDF and use ChatGPT to provide you the test in a format matching the one provided

+Note: From what I count, there are 5 images that require interpretation to get it right, meaning the best score possible is 95.8% (unless they guess lucky).